la2050/archive/_organizations/new-earth.md

 title: New Earth
 org_type: Nonprofit
 org_summary: >-
-  We provide arts, educational, and vocational programs for juvenile justice-involved youth to transform their lives, move toward positive, healthier life choices, and realize their full potential.
+  New Earth provides mentor-based arts, educational, and vocational programs that empower juvenile justice and system involved youth ages 13-25 to transform their lives, move toward positive, healthier life choices, and realize their full potential as contributing members of our community.
 tags_indicators:
   - Teaching & mentorship
   - Mental & emotional health